erbridge/github-branch-renamer/README.md

 By default, the 'master' branch will be left untouched to prevent any accidental data loss.
 If you'd like to delete those branches, set the '--delete' flag.

-You must specify one of '--org' or '--user' (but not both) to select the account to collect repositories in.
+You must choose to either do a dry run ('--dry-run') or force the changes ('--force').
+You must also specify one of '--org' or '--user' (but not both) to select the account to collect repositories from.

 USAGE
   gbr [flags]